aayush-webdev/Learning-JS/README.md

 Prepare for frontend interviews

-Serve as a reference for future projects
+Serve as a reference for future projects.

+and also I am going to uploads php and MySQL over here or somewhere else